 I’m a fan of this British budget hotel which offers comfortable, if basic, accommodation at affordable prices in great locations.
 This Premier Inn is a solid budget choice – Fort William’s accommodation can be pricey in high season – located on the other side of the train and bus station.

 Although the room was a little tired, it was clean and functional and offered unbeatable value.
-Recommended.
+For an honest lowdown, read my review of the Premier Inn in Fort William.

 Here are a few alternative accommodation options that I have found that are well worth considering

-This guest house, which has excellent reviews, is in a great location, on the main road and is less than 5 minutes walk from the town centre and train and bus stations.
-Rooms have a fridge and tea / coffee making facilities.
+This highly-rated guest house is in a great location, on the main road and is less than a 5-minute walk from the town centre and train and bus stations.
+Rooms have a fridge and tea/coffee-making facilities.

 Little Fort William punches above its weight when it comes to cafes and restaurants.
 Here are places that I tried and can recommend.